aws-samples/amazon-sagemaker-secure-mlops/README.md

             |--- Production accounts
 ```

+Please refer to the [Deployment section](#deployment) for the details how to setup the delegated administrator.

+### Option 2: providing account list for multi-account deployment
+Use of AWS Organizations is not needed for a multi-account MLOps setup.
+The same permission logic and account structure can be implemented with IAM cross-account permissions without need for AWS organizations.
+This solution also works without AWS Organizations setup.
+You can provide **lists with staging and production AWS account ids** during the provisioning of the data science environment.

+Please refer to the [Deployment section](#deployment) for the description of corresponding CloudFormation parameters.

 ### Single-account setup
-The solution also implements full functionality with single-account setup.
+The solution also implements full MLOps functionality with single-account setup.
 All examples, workflows and pipelines work in the single (development) data science account.
 We do not recommend to use a single-account setup for any production use of SageMaker and SageMaker studio, but for testing and experimentation purposes it is a fast and cost-effective option to choose.

-### Multi-account setup
-Please refer to the [Deployment section](#deployment) for a detailed description what is required for a multi-account model deployment setup.

 ## SageMaker secure deployment in VPC
 The following deployment architecture is implemented by this solution: